All the art of living lies in a fine mingling of letting go and holding on.

 2. If I were starting over, what would I want to eliminate going forward?

 It’s easy to romanticize life as we knew it “before…”.
-And yet, if we’re really honest with ourselves, there probably were many things about our lives, pre-quarantine, that prevented us from thriving as fully as we could.
+And yet, if we’re really honest with ourselves, there probably were many things about our lives, pre-pandemic, that prevented us from thriving as fully as we could.
 By recognizing the habits, routines, etc. that no longer have a place in our daily lives, we have the opportunity to be more judicious with our time, energy, and other resources.

 - What will need to change in order to accommodate the new habits and insights I’m choosing to carry forward with me?